S&P 500, Nasdaq hit record highs as U.S.-Iran escalation fears fade

 By Sruthi Shankar and Susan Mathew

-Jan 8 (Reuters) - The S&P 500 and the Nasdaq hit record highs on Wednesday after President Donald Trump said there were no American casualties in the Iranian missile strikes and that Tehran appeared to be standing down, sparking a relief rally in markets.
+Jan 8 (Reuters) - The S&P 500 and the Nasdaq hit record highs after President Donald Trump's comments eased fears of an all-out conflict in the Middle East, as Iran retaliated by firing missiles following the death of an Iranian general last week in a U.S. airstrike.

-Iranian forces fired missiles overnight at military bases housing U.S. troops in Iraq, in response to the U.S. killing of Iranian General Qassem Soleimani, a move that initially sent shivers across global markets and drove U.S. stock futures down over 1%.
+Trump said at a White House briefing on Wednesday that Iran's missile strikes overnight on military bases housing U.S. troops in Iraq had not harmed any Americans and that Tehran appeared to be standing down.

-However, comments from Iranian foreign minister that the country did not seek an escalation and Trump's tweet that "All is well!" kept markets in the positive territory.
+Global markets have been rattled by fears of turmoil in the Middle East after the U.S. killing of influential Iranian military commander Qassem Soleimani on Jan.
+3 prompted the overnight strike from Iran.

-"The fact that we have this great military and equipment, however, does not mean we have to use it," Trump said at a White House briefing later in the day.
+U.S. stock futures tumbled 1.7% overnight, but comments from Iran's foreign minister that the country did not seek an escalation and Trump's tweet that "All is well!" helped inject some calm early on Wednesday.

-"The de-escalation nature of the speech is really what the market is focused on," said Michael Antonelli, market strategist at Robert W. Baird in Milwaukee.
+"The de-escalation nature of the (Trump) speech is really what the market is focused on," said Michael Antonelli, market strategist at Robert W. Baird.

 "It's Trump essentially saying that we're not going to retaliate to the missile attacks last night."